josephwilk/strangeloop2014/instruments/readme.md

 ### Sonic Pi

-While Sonic PI just works with OS x it is a contained editor and audio environment.
-Which means you need to do nothing other than install the DMG http://sonic-pi.net/files/Sonic-Pi-Mac-v2.0.1.dmg and you have your instrument and everything setup.
+Sonic PI works with OSX + Windows + Raspberry Pi.
+It is a contained editor and audio environment.
+Which means you need to do nothing other than install the http://www.sonic-pi.net and you have your instrument and everything setup.

 ### Vim